Policies

 Bulletin Board Policy

-It is a legitimate, and expected, function of a public library to assist in providing notice of public affairs and timely events.
-However, uncontrolled utilization of walls and shelves for posting notices interferes with the attractiveness of the library and can deny access to some worthy notices.
-In order to maintain decorum yet provide access to public display to all, the following policy is adopted:
+It is a legitimate and expected function of a public library to assist in providing notice of public affairs and timely events.
+This is the policy of the Northeast Harbor Library, in order to maintain access to public display for all:

-1. Except for library materials, no notice or poster may exceed 11 x 17 inches in size.
+- Except for Northeast Harbor library materials, no notice or poster may exceed 11 x 17 inches in size.

-2. Non-library material to be posted on a bulletin board must be presented to the librarian or her designated assistant, and stamped with the date of posting.
+- Non-library material to be posted on a bulletin board must be presented to the librarian and stamped with the date of posting.

 The use of the Northeast Harbor Library bulletin board for display of public notices will be guided by the following priorities:

-1. Notices of library programs, events, activities and services will have first priority.
+- Notices of Northeast Harbor library programs, events, activities and services will have first priority.

 Gift Acceptance Policy